 Creating texture in clay workshop

-When I first saw that Tracey was holding a clay workshop, my initial thought was “that’s not for me”.
+When I first saw that there was a clay workshop with Tracey Mawson ceramic artist, my initial thought was “that’s not for me”.
 I’d never been very good at making things with clay; numerous school projects went disastrously wrong and most of the time I ended up just doing the painting.

 Then I saw a post from Tracey’s Facebook page saying that you could decide what to make, including tea light holders, vases and coasters.
 Coasters.
 They’re flat, and not much can really go wrong with them.
 This seemed like a good prospect for me, so I booked myself on.